AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Customer Service

-State Farm doesn’t seem to sacrifice customer service in favor of its low auto insurance rates.
-The company ranked third in the region in overall customer satisfaction, according to J.D.
-Power’s 2023 survey.6 This may be in part due to its reliance on local exclusive agents, who know the products and the city or town they serve.
+State Farm doesn’t sacrifice customer service in favor of its low auto insurance rates.
+The company ranked fifth in the region in overall customer satisfaction, according to J.D.
+Power’s 2024 survey.
+This may be in part due to its reliance on local exclusive agents, who know the products and the city or town they serve.

-3. Best Auto Insurance for Military Families in Iowa - USAA
+2. Best for Military Families and Veterans - USAA

 What We Like Most:

-USAA is an extremely popular provider due to its low rates and high customer satisfaction ratings; however, you are eligible only if you or a loved one (child, grandchild, parent, or grandparent) served in the Armed Forces.
-Iowa is home to tens of thousands of active-duty service members, spouses, and children, as well as National Guard and reserve members, spouses, and children — not to mention veterans and their families.8 Military families are best served through USAA, which offers discounts for teen drivers and perks for members.
+USAA is an extremely popular provider due to its low rates and high customer satisfaction ratings; however, you are eligible only if you or certain family members (parent or spouse) serves or served in the Armed Forces.
+Iowa is home to tens of thousands of active-duty service members, spouses, and children, as well as National Guard and reserve members, spouses, and children — not to mention veterans and their families.4 Military families are best served through USAA, which offers discounts for teen drivers and perks for members.

 • pro